Hierarchical Navigation

 Overview

 It’s very common that the navigation for facets such as “Category” should support hierarchical navigation so that subcategories can be listed under categories.
-This is also sometimes referred to as a “nested” category navigation.
+This can also be referred to as a “nested” category navigation.

 Example